Beginning a Home Prayer Meeting >>

 Some Guidance for Beginning a Home Prayer Meeting

-Truthfully, only God can create the fellowship and joy that you will find at Pastor John’s House, and I believe with all my heart that He wants all His children to know the liberty and light that He has given to us.
+On a number of occasions, I have been asked how we ended up with the kind of prayer meetings that I have in my home.
+It is only by the mercy of God; it was nothing that I foresaw or planned.
+I could not have planned it, for I did not know something so wonderful existed.
+Nevertheless, over the years, people have expressed a desire to have the kind of prayer meetings in their home that they see here.
+Only God can create the fellowship and joy that you will find at Pastor John’s House, and I believe that He wants all His children to know the liberty and light that He has given to us.
 So, the best counsel I can give is simply to make your request known to Him, and to wait for His answer to come.
 But perhaps the following brief comments will help you understand more about what you see at our house.

+1) The first pitfall to avoid is the temptation to form an organization.
+A successful home prayer meeting is not just another place to practice “church religion”.
+The way of the Spirit is not “church”; it is life!
+One of the most successful home prayer meetings that I know of started as no prayer meeting at all.
+It began with two couples who had no intention of starting a home meeting.
 They simply loved God and loved to get together to read the Bible and talk of the things of God.
 So, they met on Friday nights and sat around eating popcorn and having a wonderful time in the Spirit together.
 As others heard of it, they began to drop in.
 The popcorn was left off, and a fellowship began to be formed by a common love for Jesus.

-6) In order for God's children to grow, they must have order; there must be government, and a standard upheld.
-Home prayer meetings are for education, for exhortation, and encouragement, for comfort, correction and reproof, and for those things to be accomplished there must be order.
-Jesus could not teach the multitudes; he healed the multitudes and gave them some general guidelines for moral living.
-But his instructions in things pertaining to the kingdom of God were reserved for a few at a time.
+6) Home prayer meetings are for education, for exhortation, and encouragement, for comfort, correction and reproof, and for those things to be accomplished there must be order.
+Jesus could not teach the multitudes; he healed the multitudes and gave them some general guidelines for moral living, but his instructions in things pertaining to the kingdom of God were reserved for a few at a time.

-7) In order for God’s children to grow together in light, they need to feel free to talk about what’s happening in their lives – to testify, or to open their hearts to others about their need of help or counsel.
-The people at Pastor John's House know each other like family because they are a family.
+7) In order for God’s children to grow together in light, they must have order; there must be government, and a standard upheld.
+In order for that to be accomplished, people need to feel free to talk about what’s happening in their lives – to testify, to open their hearts to others about their need of help or counsel.
+The people at Pastor Johns House know each other like family because we are a family.
 Life in the Spirit, life among the family of God, is real and personal.
 You can’t develop deep, personal relationships in public.
 A significant benefit of being in a home is that a home is not a public place, and the homeowner has legal authority over who is welcome and who is not.
 Disruptive spirits can be prevented from coming if the meeting is in a home.
-As I said, home prayer meetings are for nurturing and teaching, and you can do neither without peace, and somewhat of a sense of privacy.
+As I said, home prayer meetings are for nurturing and teaching, and you can do neither without peace, and a sense of privacy.